tvdk-sudoku/Year11Notes/content/notes/AEECO - Investigation 1.md

 Externalities are costs or benefits that are not reflected in the market price of goods or services.
 In the case of oil and gas markets, externalities can include environmental damage caused by extraction and transportation of oil and gas, as well as health impacts from pollution [3](https://www.statista.com/topics/5608/oil-and-gas-industry-in-australia/).
 The Australian government has implemented policies to address these externalities such as carbon pricing and emissions trading schemes.

-#### Positive Externalities
-Some positive externalities in the oil and gas industry include economics benefits, increased productivity and means of globalisation.

-**Economic Benefits**
-Economics benefits of the oil and gas market in Australia include increased employment and business activity.
-In 2017, the oil and gas market in Australia added 18 thousand jobs to the economy.
-Another economic benefit is the business activity that benefits the economy.

-**Increased Productivity**
-The use of oil and gas increases productivity in other industries.
-This is because

 #### Negative Externalities